All Episodes

 Right?

-I'm almost 80 years old.
+True, I'm almost 80 years old.

-You're yeah, it's I can tell.
+Yeah, I can tell.

-You're we're one of these all-line Democrats.
+We're one of these whole-line Democrats.

-You understand the use of force and you understand that it works, and you understand that that's how victory is achieved.
+You understand the use of force, and you understand that it works, and you understand that that's how victory is achieved.

-However, you would however you would define overwhelming force in this day and age, I think there are a lot of people in this country who think we were using more.
+However you would define overwhelming force in this day and age, I think there are a lot of people in this country who think we were using more.

-I think it's because there are a lot of people like you who are fed up that we you don't think we're using our full potential.
+I think it's because there are a lot of people like you who are fed up that you don't think we're using our full potential, our full arsenal, to just shut this down.

 It's like, okay, we've got some terrorist camps in Syria.